News

 For allergies**************

-Increasing in popularity, wool is a more environmentally friendly option than man-made, synthetic fillings which are made from polyester.
-These polyester fillings are all made through a using a chemical reaction involving coal, petroleum, air and water.
-Would you ever have guessed there was petrol in your bedding?
+Increasing in popularity, wool is a more environmentally friendly option than man-made, synthetic fillings, which are made from polyester.
+These polyester fillings are all made through a chemical reaction involving coal, petroleum, air and water.
+Would you have ever guessed there was petrol in your bedding?

 Environmentally friendly

-Fossil-fuel-free, wool is excellent at repelling dust mites – it is naturally anti-allergenic, as long as you’re not allergic to wool itself! – and brilliant at absorbing moisture.
-A sheep’s fleece insulates the sheep’s body, helping to maintain a constant body temperature by providing protection from the extremes of cold in winter and heat in summer.
-This all means that wool is a fantastic material to use for bedding, helping to keep you warm in winter and cool in summer.
+Fossil-fuel-free, wool is excellent at repelling dust mites—it is naturally anti-allergenic, as long as you’re not allergic to wool itself!—and brilliant at absorbing moisture.
+A sheep’s fleece insulates the sheep’s body, helping to maintain a constant body temperature by providing protection from the extremes of cold in the winter and heat in the summer.
+This all means that wool is a fantastic material to use for bedding, helping to keep you warm in the winter and cool in the summer.

 Temperature-regulating: good for little children

-Wool can therefore be a great choice for people who get hot heads in bed: toddlers, children and anyone going through the menopause.
-Because the natural fibres absorb moisture, you also don’t get a sweaty patch on your pillow as you might do with a polyester / synthetic pillow.
-So for little ones who can’t regulate their own body temperature well, wool is the best choice for a children’s pillow or toddler’s pillow.
-This ability to regulate humidity also means, bizarrely, that wool is a really good option if you live in hotter, tropical countries too.
+Wool can therefore be a wonderful choice for people who get hot heads in bed: toddlers, children and anyone going through menopause.
+Because the natural fibers absorb moisture, you also don’t get a sweaty patch on your pillow, as you might do with a polyester / synthetic pillow.
+So for little ones who can’t regulate their body temperature well, wool is the best choice for a children’s pillow or toddler’s pillow.
+This ability to regulate humidity also means, bizarrely, that wool is a really good option if you live in hotter, tropical countries, too.

 Heavier pillows

-Naturally much heavier, and firmer than synthetic pillows, or down and feather pillows, a wool pillow stays where you put it and doesn’t end up half way down the bed.
-So, for this reason too they work well as children’s pillows.
-They’re supportive but flatter which is good for front sleepers or those toddlers who mainly sleep on their tummies or sides.
-Alternatively, you could double-up your pillows if you need a bit more support on your back or side.
+A wool pillow is naturally much heavier and firmer than synthetic pillows or down and feather pillows, so it stays where you put it and doesn’t end up halfway down the bed.
+So, for this reason, too, they work well as children’s pillows.
+They’re supportive but flat, which is beneficial for front sleepers or those toddlers who mainly sleep on their tummies or sides.
+Alternatively, you could double up your pillows if you need a bit more support on your back or side.

 Recyclable and fully biodegradable, wool pillows definitely meet any ‘green’ sustainability criteria.
 And there are a couple of good organic wool pillows available with 100% cotton covers for those readers who would like to be as eco-friendly as they can be.